LaravelFreelancerNL/arangodb-php-client/docs/schema-views.md

 You can use the schema manager to perform CRUD actions on ArangoSearch views.

 ## View functions
-The schema manager supports the following index functions:
+The schema manager supports the following view functions:

 ###  createView(array $view): stdClass
 ```